 How perfectly put: a designer designs.
 That’s one hundred percent correct.
 Such as the plumber plumbs, the judge practices the law and the psychologist deals with psychology, and everyone is perfectly aware of the authority of each in their fields, the designer is an authority in design.
 What’s so strange about it?

 …why not yellow instead?
 I really like yellow!

 When it comes to design – and social sciences, in general – everyone has their own idea.
 That’s perfectly fine and it’s valuable, as the design process gets richer with the various inputs from different sources.
 However, there should be a point in which the trust should rest in the person who is the most capable of getting the job done.

 When you request the services of an architect to plan your house, it’s because you know that you can’t do it yourself.
-Those kind of services require both payment – usually – and mutual trust.
-The architect works some kind of magic and by the end you have a product that you recognize as valuable.
+Those kinds of services require both payment – usually – and mutual trust.
+The architect works some kind of magic and by the end, you have a product that you recognize as valuable.
 Throughout the process, opinions and demands flow freely and are usually accepted, but you probably won’t ever tell the architect how the job should be done.
-That’s where its different from designing.
+That’s where it’s different from designing.